Dynamics of geodesics, and Maass cusp forms

 \section{Transfer operators and Maass cusp forms}

-In this section we carry out the third and final step in the passage from geodesics on the modular surface~$X$ to Maass cusp forms for~$\Gamma$: Tie together the discrete dynamical system~$F$ from Section~\ref{sec:discretization} and the parabolic interpretation of Maass cusp forms from Section~\ref{sec:mcf}.
+In this section we carry out the third and final step in the passage from geodesics on the modular surface~$X$ to Maass cusp forms for~$\Gamma$: to tie together the discrete dynamical system~$F$ from Section~\ref{sec:discretization} and the cohomological interpretation of Maass cusp forms from Section~\ref{sec:mcf}.

 The mediating object between both sides is the \emph{transfer operator family}~$(\TO_s)_{s\in\C}$ associated to~$F$.
 The \emph{transfer operator}~$\TO_s$ with parameter~$s$ acts on the vector space of functions from~$(0,\infty)$ to~$\C$ and is given by

-acting on functions $f\colon (0,\infty)\to\C$.
+for $f\in\C^{(0,\infty)}$, $t\in (0,\infty)$.
 This operator has its origin in the thermodynamic formalism of statistical mechanics.
 It is a generalization of the transfer matrix for \mbox{lattice--spin} systems, which is used to find equilibrium distributions.
-The weight, in particular its~\mbox{$s$-}dependence, is motivated within this framework, where~$s$ serves as an inverse Boltzmann constant and temperature.
+The weight, being the $(-s)$th-power of the derivative of~$F$, is motivated within this framework, where~$s$ serves as an inverse Boltzmann constant and temperature.
 From a purely mathematical point of view, this operator can be seen as an evolution operator or as a graph Laplacian on a somewhat generalized graph, in both cases with appropriate weights.
 The explicit expression for~$F$ allows us to evaluate~\eqref{def:TO} in our special case to

 or, using \eqref{def:taus}, to

 (This simple formula is for the modular group only.
 For other groups one can have a vector of more complicated finite sums.)

 The correspondence that we have been aiming at is a bijection between the eigenfunctions of~$\TO_s$ with eigenvalue~$1$ and the Maass cusp forms with spectral parameter~$s$.
 More precisely, we have the following theorem.